-For a description of pending material litigation in which the State is a defendant, see Note 43 to the State's Fiscal Year 2015-16 Unaudited BFS appended to this Official Statement.
-The State believes that it has a reasonable possibility of favorable outcomes in such actions, but the ultimate outcome cannot presently be determined.
+For a description of pending material litigation in which the State is a defendant, see Note 43 to the State's Fiscal Year 2014-15 CAFR appended to this Official Statement.
+The State believes that it has a reasonable possibility of favorable outcomes for the actions discussed in Note 43, but the ultimate outcome cannot presently be determined.
 Except as otherwise noted, no provision for a liability has been made in the financial statements related to the contingencies discussed in such Note.